rsedxcftvgyhbujnkiqwe/castaway-plugins/RevertsChangelog.md

 - **Added Windows port for the weapon reverts plugin.
 The plugin should now work out of the box for Windows servers.**
 - **Reverted the Quick-Fix to have 25% increased Uber build rate, and to be able to capture objectives while under the effects of its Uber for both the healer and patient.**

+### April 26, 2025
+- **The reverted Tide Turner's blast and fire damage resistances have been updated to 25% each to be more historically accurate (pre-Tough Break).**
+  - *The Tide Turner*
+  - +25% fire damage resistance on wearer
+  - +25% explosive damage resistance on wearer
+  - Full turning control while charging
+  - Melee kills refill 75% of your charge meter
+  - Taking damage while shield charging reduces remaining charging time
+- **The reverted Soda Popper's visuals have been updated to be more historically accurate to its release version.
+When the Hype meter is full, the glow now shows up as a Mini-Crits glow instead of a purple glow.**
+  - The purple glow will only appear if the Scout equips the Crit-a-Cola due to how the game technically handles Mini-Crit conditions.

 ### April 21, 2025
 - **The Dead Ringer is now reverted to its most accurate state before Gun Mettle.
 90% damage resistance for up to 6.5 seconds that gets reduced by damage received.
 This Dead Ringer is now able to tank 5 backstabs and 8 stickybombs from 125 HP, and 14 stickybombs when using the Kunai at 200 HP.
 The previous version of the revert would only tank 1 backstab and up to 4 to 5 stickybombs.**
 - **Fixed reverted Powerjack bug where the Pyro gets healed when an enemy dies to afterburn while the Powerjack is the active weapon.
 It should only heal due to melee kills by the Powerjack.**